Ayurvedic Detox Rituals for Winter Pollution

 Warm water is a way to start your day.
 Begin your morning with a cup of water.
 This helps cleanse the entire gastrointestinal tract and eases bowel movement while gently activating digestion.

-• Oil pulling (Gandusha): Swish sesame oil in your mouth for several minutes to draw out toxins and improve oral health.
+- Oil pulling (Gandusha): Swish sesame oil in the mouth for several minutes, a traditional practice used in Ayurveda to support oral hygiene and overall well-being.

-• Pranayama (Anulom Vilom and Bhastrika): Take five or ten minutes daily to practise these breathing exercises at home.
-They increase the flow of prana and support healthy lung function.
+- Pranayama (Anulom Vilom and Bhastrika): Spend five to ten minutes daily practising these breathing exercises.
+They are traditionally believed to enhance the flow of prana and support healthy respiratory function.

 Winter Detox Drinks